rashiq/wundertrello/README.md

 # wundertrello
-A simple app does a two way sync between my wunderlist inbox to and my trello board.
+A simple app does a two way sync between my wunderlist inbox and my trello board.
 It does this by registering a webhook for wunderlist and trello.

 It automatically applys due dates and sorts items into the right trello board.